The previous post ended with:

 The reason for explicitly stating these entries is that a structure can be manipulated based on these entries.
 For example each protein structure comes from a gene, and is therefore a stretch of amino acids that is covalently linked.
 Each set of covalently linked amino acids is referred to as a “chain” and mostly has a single or two character identifier.
 For instance it can be A or d or 0 or 9.
 The important thing to remember here is that column 22 will hold one character for each chain in the structure.
 It is also important to note that in recent time complex assemblies have emerged which have many chains.
 So while a single character can be between A – Z, a – z or 0 – 9, it can at most save 26 + 26 + 10 = 62 chains.
 Structures of viral capsids routinely have more than 62 chains.
-These structure therefore use two characters (e.g. 9h or Ag: a combination of A-Z, a-z and 0-9) to denote their chains.
-While the structure still be written in a PDB format, it will NOT be a PDB file as the chain label spans 2 columns now.
-Many programs written to read in properly formatted to read PDB structures will therefore break.
-At this point I would also like to mention other limitations all of which will arise because PDB has fixed number of column for everything.
-For instance notice that the residue column is 23 – 26, which means that the numbers can be 4-characters long.
-So what do you think happens when you try to save 10,000th residue?
+These structures therefore use two characters (e.g. 9h or Ag: a combination of A-Z, a-z and 0-9) to denote their chains.
+While the structure can still be written in a PDB format, it will NOT be a PDB file as the chain label spans 2 columns now.
+Many programs written to read in properly formatted PDB structures will therefore break.
+At this point I would also like to mention other limitations all of which will arise because a PDB file has a fixed number of columns for everything.
+For instance, notice that the residue column is 23 – 26, which means that the numbers can be 4-characters long.
+So what do you think happens when you try to save the 10,000th residue?
 These are all important things to consider when you start processing structures.
 It will help troubleshoot and avoid unexpected surprises.
-(Remember that while PROTEINS rarely touch 10,000 amino acids, more on this when we come across this)

 While I cannot possibly cover all things that can go wrong, from the preceding text you should be able to get a feel for what sort of things CAN go wrong.
 I will point more things out in the following posts as we run across them.